jwhiting/claude-code-slash-commands/commands/session-03-plan.md

   any nuanced issues, complexities, non-obvious implementation details or constraints that apply at the overall plan/spec level (each phase gets this as well.)
+- The formatting requirements (from below), copied verbatim, so the implementing agent follows ASCII-only conventions throughout.
 - The testing policies (from below), copied verbatim, so the implementing agent has them for reference (phases require explict adherence reports.)
 - The phases and steps outline, each phase having at least these sections (but